Volvo XC60 SUV - Reliability & safety

 Safety

-Volvo continues to lead the pack as far as safety is concerned, even setting itself the goal that nobody should die or come to serious harm in a Volvo by the year 2020.
+Volvo continues to lead the pack as far as safety is concerned.
 The XC60's five-star Euro NCAP crash-test result was almost guaranteed, but its class-leading 98% score for adult occupant protection still impresses.

 Rudimentary features like airbags are just the beginning of a long list of safety kit, which includes autonomous emergency braking and a new system called ‘Steer Assist’, designed to avoid obstacles.
 ‘Oncoming Lane Mitigation’ will attempt to mitigate head-on collisions and avoid accidents during motorway lane changes.
-If you choose the £1,500 Driver Assist pack, ‘Pilot Assist’ is included.
+The Driver Assist pack with ‘Pilot Assist’ is included from the Plus trim upwards.
 This brings semi-autonomous capabilities and can effectively drive the XC60 in its lane on the motorway at speeds of up to 80mph.
+It's a useful feature in heavy traffic and on longer journeys, as it can help reduce fatigue, but we haven't found it adept enough to take over driving duties at higher speeds.